shmh40/website_src/firstsite/content/homepage/about.md

 I work on modelling observed air pollution with machine learning and causal models.

+Previously, I read Natural Sciences at Cambridge, graduating in 2020.

 ***

 This site is for writing, reference and reading.

-Posts will are loosely about machine learning, causal inference (and maybe discovery...), and their applications to environmental research, particularly understanding air pollution.
-Other areas of environmental science of particular interest include atmospheric science more widely, (de)forestation and examining climate models.
+Posts are loosely about machine learning, causal inference (and maybe discovery...), and their applications to environmental research, particularly understanding air pollution.
+Other areas of environmental research of particular interest include atmospheric science more widely, (de)forestation and examining climate models.

 The writing will hopefully (!) improve over time.